Defined in header

 The objects may overlap: copying takes place as if the characters were copied to a temporary character array and then the characters were copied from the array to

 src is an invalid or null pointer, the behavior is undefined, even if

 count is zero.

 |dest||-||pointer to the memory location to copy to|

 |src||-||pointer to the memory location to copy from|

 |count||-||number of bytes to copy|

 Return value

-Despite being specified "as if" a temporary buffer is used, actual implementations of this function do not incur the overhead or double copying or extra memory.
-A common approach (glibc and bsd libc) is to copy bytes forwards from the beginning of the buffer if the destination starts before the source, and backwards from the end otherwise, with a fall back to the more efficient std::memcpy when there is no overlap at all.
+Despite being specified "as if" a temporary buffer is used, actual implementations of this function do not incur the overhead of double copying or extra memory.
+For small count, it may load up and write out registers; for larger blocks, a common approach (glibc and bsd libc) is to copy bytes forwards from the beginning of the buffer if the destination starts before the source, and backwards from the end otherwise, with a fall back to std::memcpy when there is no overlap at all.